Hieromon/AutoConnect/README.md

 ### [1.1.0] Oct.
 15, 2019
 - Supprts static IPs with the 'Configure new AP' menu. (issue #132)
+- Fixed compilation error that no member named 'printTo' with ArduinoJson 5.

 ### [1.0.3] Sept.
 30, 2019
 - Fixed a return of AutoConnectCredential::entries(). (issue #133)